DNXEMPIRE-1/CandidAI/Code_Of_Conduct.md

-# Brave - Power Your Interviews with Brave AI Project Code of Conduct
+# CanDid - Power Your Interviews with CanDid AI Project Code of Conduct

 ## Welcome

-Welcome to the **Brave** repository! **Brave** is the ultimate AI-powered interview preparation suite designed to simplify and enhance the interview process with advanced AI technology.
+Welcome to the **CanDid** repository! **CanDid** is the ultimate AI-powered interview preparation suite designed to simplify and enhance the interview process with advanced AI technology.
 Our platform helps users generate, personalize, and share detailed interview forms, access tips, mock interviews, expert insights, and create standout resumes that pass applicant tracking systems (ATS).
 We aim to foster a respectful, inclusive, and collaborative community where contributors can help build a platform that empowers job seekers to ace their interviews and crack the job market.

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in the **Brave** project a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We as members, contributors, and leaders pledge to make participation in the **CanDid** project a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We are committed to contributing to an open, welcoming, diverse, inclusive, and healthy community where all participants feel empowered and respected.

 ## Our Standards

-To maintain a positive, productive, and collaborative environment in the **Brave** project, all participants are expected to uphold the following standards:
+To maintain a positive, productive, and collaborative environment in the **CanDid** project, all participants are expected to uphold the following standards:

 ### Positive Behavior:
 - **Respectful Communication**: Engage respectfully and constructively in discussions, ensuring professionalism and collaboration.